 Cats can have a variety of urinary issues.
 Infections, inflammation, stones, stress, tumors and other factors can cause cats to urinate outside their box, spray or be unable to urinate.
 If a cat is ever straining or unable to urinate, they need immediate veterinary care.
 If a medical reason has already been ruled out as the reason for your cat’s urinary problems, then it is oftentimes a behavioral problem that still needs to be addressed.

-Special litter, diets, pheromones, supplements and medications can all help with urinary behavioral problems in your cat.
+Special litter, diets, pheromones, supplements, and medications can all help with urinary behavioral problems in your cat.
 Other things that may be causing your cat to urinate outside their box can include dirty litter boxes, too few litter boxes (you should have more litter boxes than you do cats), litter that is too deep, scented or disliked by your cat, covered litter boxes, litter boxes that allow a cat to see another cat in a different litter box, problems between cats or other pets, household changes (i.e. construction, family members leaving, new family members, etc.) and outside cats and other stressors in and around the house that your cat can see, hear or sense.

 Cats may become aggressive towards pets and people and it is a major behavioral problem.
 The aggression can be due to stress and anxiety or from a medical problem that causes pain or hormonal changes in a cat.
 After ruling out medical problems with your vet, you can start to address aggressive behavior by observing your cat for any triggers that cause them to be aggressive.
-Seeing cats outside through windows, not liking other pets in the household, food aggression, as well as stress and anxiety can all cause your cat to attack another pet or even people in your home.
+Seeing cats outside through windows, not liking other pets in the household, food aggression, as well as stress and anxiety, can all cause your cat to attack another pet or even people in your home.

-If you can get rid of the trigger, then of course this is the easiest way to stop the aggressive behavior.
+If you can get rid of the trigger, then, of course, this is the easiest way to stop the aggressive behavior.
 But more often than not your cat has to live with the trigger.
 Pheromones, supplements, medications, special diets and giving your cat other things to focus their energy on, like exercise inducing toys, may help stop the unwanted behavior.
 Blocking your cat’s view of stressors, such as closing window curtains if there are outdoor cats harassing your cat or setting up dividers between food bowls and litter boxes, may be simple solutions as well.

 Chronic licking behavior problems in cats typically stem from pain or stress and anxiety.
-Cats that are in pain tend to lick an area on their body until it is hairless and raw–and it isn’t always at the area that is painful on their body.
+Cats that are in pain tend to lick an area on their body until it is hairless and raw–and it isn’t always in the area that is painful on their body.
 Stressed or anxious cats often lick their bellies until they have no fur or obsessively over groom other parts of their body.
-If your cat isn't in pain, supplements, special diets and pheromones may all help with stress in cats and decrease or eliminate this licking behavior problem if it is a result of it.
+If your cat isn't in pain, supplements, special diets, and pheromones may all help with stress in cats and decrease or eliminate this licking behavior problem if it is a result of it.